Itasca Dethatching Lawn Services

 Itasca’s Implementation of Illinois Organic Waste Regulations for Dethatched Material

-Illinois law prohibits disposal of organic yard waste, including dethatched material, in household trash.
-The Village of Itasca enforces these regulations under the Illinois Environmental Protection Act (415 ILCS 5), supporting local waste reduction and sustainability goals.
-Residents must use biodegradable paper bags or rigid containers for curbside collection, and all materials should be separated according to municipal guidelines.
-On-site composting is encouraged, provided that compost piles are set back 5-10 feet from property lines and thatch is mixed with brown materials (like leaves) to ensure proper aeration and moisture.
-For more information on composting best practices, collection schedules, and disposal requirements, contact:
+Itasca enforces state and local regulations for organic waste management, in alignment with the Illinois Environmental Protection Act (415 ILCS 5).
+Organic yard waste, including dethatched material, is prohibited from household trash and must be disposed of through municipal programs.
+Residents should use only biodegradable paper bags or rigid containers for curbside collection, and follow guidelines for material separation.
+On-site composting is permitted, provided that compost piles are set back 5-10 feet from property lines and thatch is mixed with brown materials (such as leaves) to ensure proper aeration and moisture.
+These practices support Itasca’s waste reduction and sustainability goals.
+For composting best practices and program details, contact:

 Itasca Department of Public Works